socialspacedev/chat-tools/web-app.md

             Go click the blue bubble at the botton right and select the chat option.
 Then chat away!
 If you have any feedback, let Andrew know.
         </p>
         <p>
-        Note that this is the test billing beacon.
+        Note that this uses the test billing beacon.
         </p>

         <!-- Help Scout Beacon code -->